 Veterans with military CMV experience who meet all the requirements and conditions of § 383.77 of this subchapter.

-(b) A driver who holds a valid CDL issued before [date 3 years after effective date of final rule] is not required to comply with this subpart except as otherwise specifically provided.
+(b) Drivers who holds a valid CLP or CDL issued before [ compliance date of final rule] are not required to comply with this subpart except as otherwise specifically provided.

-(c) A person who has received a certificate of training qualifying him or her to apply for a CDL for the first time is not required to obtain such certification again before reapplying for a CDL or endorsement, if fewer than 4 years have elapsed since the date on the certificate of training.
+(c) Except as provided under subparagraph (d) below, a person who has received a certificate of training qualifying him or her to apply for a CDL for the first time is not required to obtain such certification again before reapplying for a CDL or endorsement, if fewer than 4 years have elapsed since the date on the certificate of training.

+(d) A person whose CDL was revoked, canceled, suspended or disqualified by the State of issuance four years or more prior to the date of reapplication or whose CDL has expired four years or more prior to the date of reapplication must complete the refresher training requirements of this subpart.

 Explanation